 Day 209: Bogota, Colombia

-So I don’t really write hostel reviews on this site, I’ve seen the good, bad and ugly and have never felt the need to share other than a very early post to reassure loved ones that hostels are a great place to stay.
+My thoughts on the best hostels in Colombia may not be the same as what others feel.
+I don’t look for a place to party or score cheap drugs.
+I’ve seen the good, bad and ugly and have never felt the need to share other than a very early post to reassure loved ones that hostels are a great place to stay.

 But in Colombia I stayed in 3 memorable hostels that don’t receive much attention as they aren’t party hostels and I wanted to share them for those that may travel to Colombia.